VIS4ROB-lab/voxfield/README.md

 For the comparison with other state-of-the-art methods (Voxblox, FIESTA, EDT), set the `bag_file` path in the corresponding launch file `[dataset]_[method].launch` and launch it.

-To evaluate the TSDF, mesh and ESDF mapping quality, one first need to use the ros service to save the corresponding map and then use the evaluation code provided [here](https://github.com/VIS4ROB-lab/voxfield-panmap/blob/master/panoptic_mapping_utils/launch/evaluate_panmap.launch).
+To evaluate the TSDF, mesh and ESDF mapping quality, one first need to use the ros service to save the corresponding map.
+You can configure the data path and evaluation setup [here](https://github.com/VIS4ROB-lab/voxfield-panmap/blob/master/panoptic_mapping_utils/config/evaluate_config.yaml) and conduct the evaluation by launching [here](https://github.com/VIS4ROB-lab/voxfield-panmap/blob/master/panoptic_mapping_utils/launch/evaluate_panmap.launch).
+You may also check the evaluation metrics [here](https://github.com/VIS4ROB-lab/voxfield-panmap/blob/master/panoptic_mapping_utils/src/evaluation/map_evaluator.cpp).

 ### Used for online path planning